benashford/rs-es/README.md

 The iterator will include a mutable reference to the client, so the same client cannot be used concurrently.
 However the iterator will automatically call `close` when it is dropped, this is so the consumer of such an iterator can use iterator functions like `take` or `take_while` without having to decide when to call `close`.

+The type of each value returned from the iterator is `Result<SearchHitsHitsResult, EsError>`.
+If an error is returned than it must be assumed the iterator is closed.
+The type `SearchHitsHitsResult` is the same as returned in a normal search (the verbose name is intended to mirror the structure of JSON returned by ElasticSearch), as such the function [`source` is available to load the Json payload into an appropriately implemented struct](#results).

 ## Unimplemented features

 The ElasticSearch API is made-up of a large number of smaller APIs, the vast majority of which are not yet implemented.
 So far the document and search APIs are being implemented, but still to do: index management, cluster management.